Onyx-Engineer/financial-dashboard/README.md

 npm run lint
 ```

-# Financial Dashboard – Take-Home Project Review
+# Financial Dashboard Project

 ## Intro

-This is a review of the take-home financial dashboard project.
-The core goal was to handle the business requirements: A dashboard with 2 views for Performance Data and Summary of Holdings, with a strong focus on UX.
+This is a review of this financial dashboard project.
+The core goal was to handle the following business requirements: A dashboard with 2 views for Performance Data and Summary of Holdings, with a strong focus on UX.

 The first plan of attack was to conduct a survey of UX patterns and then map them to a scalable project architecture.
 After research, I saw the following categories: